A-tG/VoicemeeterFancyOSD/README.md

 **WIP**
 Start/build in debug mode to get acces to Debug Window in tray context menu.

-Currenlty only few parameters are tracked (e.g. OSD is only displayed when gain is changed)

 On-Screen display for Voicemeeter that works with fullscreen apps by using private WinAPI without hooking into Graphics API.

 Windows 10 or newer is required.